vijikarthi/flink-connectors-wiki/how-to-release.md

    > git log <commit-id-of-last-release>..<current-commit-id>
 ```

 * `<commit-id-of-last-release>` depends on the kind of release we are doing.
-If it is bug fix release, then we can use the tag of the last branch release.
+If it is a bug fix release, then we can use the tag of the last branch release.
 For new branches, we have been adding `branch-X.Y` tags at the branch point for convenience.
 * `<current-commit-id>` is the commit point of the release candidate we are working on.
 If you have manually tagged the release candidate, then we can it in the log command above.

 Add the list to the release notes file and attach it the notes box in the release draft.
 See previous releases for an example of how to put together notes.